fossasia/gci16.fossasia.org/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Resolved merge conflicts
 - [ ] Included a description of my change below

-# Things done in this Pull Request
+# Things done in this Pull Request (replace the text as instructed)

 - Replace this with your change description